othree/simple-search-query/README.md

 query(query_string, options)
 ```

-Return a `q` function can used to search by the given query_string.
+Return a `q` function can be used to search by the given query_string.

 #### parameters

-*   `query_string`: The logic query string from user or other input.
+*   `query_string`: The logic query string from the user or other input.
 *   `options`: Optional default options object.

 ### function `q`